zijguo/Logistic-Model-Inference/README.md

 "LF_logistic" contains all the source functions.

-"Example_LF_logistic" gives a simulated data example to conduct statistical inference for linear functional in high dimensional logistic regression with the source file "LF_logistic".
+"Example_LF_logistic" gives a simulated data example on inference for the case probability in high dimensional logistic regression with the source file "LF_logistic".